algorand/pyteal/docs/state.rst

 Unlike the other state access functions, :any:`App.globalGetEx` and :any:`App.localGetEx` return a :any:`MaybeValue`.
 This value cannot be used directly, but has methods :any:`MaybeValue.hasValue()` and :any:`MaybeValue.value()`.
-If the key being accessed exists in the global context of the app being read, :code:`hasValue()` will return `1` and :code:`value()` will return its value.
+If the key being accessed exists in the context of the app being read, :code:`hasValue()` will return `1` and :code:`value()` will return its value.
 Otherwise, :code:`hasValue()` and :code:`value()` will return `0`.